Robert Sterling Yard: National Park Service

 In 1915, Yard was invited to Washington, D.C., by his friend Stephen Mather, who had started working on national parks as assistant to the Secretary of Interior.
 Yard and Mather had met while working for the New York Sun and became friends; Yard was the best man at Mather's wedding in 1893.

 Mather, who wanted someone to help publicize the need for an independent agency to oversee the national parks movement, personally paid Yard's salary from his independent income.
 The United States had authorized 14 parks and 22 monuments over the previous forty years (1872–1915), but there was no single agency to provide unified management of the resources.
 In addition, some resources were managed by political appointees without professional qualifications.
-Together Mather and Yard ran a national parks publicity campaign for the Department of the Interior, writing numerous articles that praised the scenic qualities of the parks and their possibilities for educational, inspirational and recreational benefits.
-The unprecedented press coverage persuaded influential Americans about the importance of national parks, and encouraged Congress to create an independent parks agency.
+Together Mather and Yard ran a national parks publicity campaign for the Department of the Interior.

 Although Yard was not an outdoorsman like most advocates of a national park service, he felt a connection to the cause, and eventually became personally invested in its success.
 At the National Park Conference in March 1915, he stated, "I, the treader of dusty city streets, boldly claim common kinship with you of the plains, the mountains, and the glaciers."
 He gathered data regarding popular American tourist destinations, such as Switzerland, France, Germany, Italy, and Canada, together with reasons why people visited certain areas; he also collected photographs and compiled lists of those who might enlist in the conservation cause.
 One of his most recognized and passionate articles of the time, entitled "Making a Business of Scenery", appeared in The Nation's Business in June 1916:

 We want our national parks developed.
 We want roads and trails like Switzerland's.
 We want hotels of all prices from lowest to highest.
 We want comfortable public camps in sufficient abundance to meet all demands.
 We want lodges and chalets at convenient intervals commanding the scenic possibilities of all our parks.
 We want the best and cheapest accommodations for pedestrians and motorists.
 We want sufficient and convenient transportation at reasonable rates.
 We want adequate facilities and supplies for camping out at lowest prices.
 We want good fishing.
 We want our wild animal life conserved and developed.
 We want special facilities for nature study.